ashutosh-devel/aiml_python/README.md

-# The repository for all the AIML python notebooks for the training will be posted in this repository.
+# The resources for all the AIML python notebooks for the training will be posted in this repository.